jenbeatrix/jenbeatrix/README.md

 ### Hi there!
-I am Jen Beatrix! 👋 I'm a Licensed Electronics Engineer and a Licensed Electronics Technician!
+I am Jen Beatrix! 👋 I'm a Newly Licensed Electronics Engineer and a Licensed Electronics Technician!

 - 💬 Course: Bachelor of Science in Electronics Engineering
 - 🔭 I’m still practicing to improve my skills ...
 LOaDinG ...
 LOaDinG ...